-Are you currently enrolled in a BSN program?
+Are you currently enrolled in a BSN or ADN program?

-- Gain insights into how delegated personnel work with a professional registered nurse
+- Gain insights into how delegated personnel work with professional registered nurses.

 Other skills you will learn

 - Perform central line dressing changes (in certain clinical areas).

 Application information and requirements

 - The Advanced Care Partner must be actively enrolled in a BSN or ADN nursing program without interruption in progression or have graduated from an accredited BSN or ADN program.

 - Must have completed Med/Surg I (or equivalent). >> See a list of common Med/Surg-1 equivalent courses.